Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 - plagiarism

 #### Fraud impact
-A typical organization loses 5% of its revenue due to frauds Frauds is costing the UK 73 £ a year.
+A typical organization loses 5% of its revenue due to frauds.
+Frauds are costing the UK 73 £ a year.
 Credit cards companies lose 7 cents every 100 $ of transactions.

-Frauds are a big problem therefore we need to have an up t date infrastructure and detection mechanism.
+Frauds are a big problem therefore we need to have an up t odate infrastructure and detection mechanism.

 ### Anti-frauds strategies
 There are two main category of techniques: